rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 successfully, and we can call `outline_print` on a `Point` instance to display it within an outline of asterisks.

-### The Newtype Pattern to Implement External Traits on External Types
+### Using the Newtype Pattern to Implement External Traits on External Types

 In Chapter 10 in the “Implementing a Trait on a Type” section, we mentioned the orphan rule that states we’re allowed to implement a trait on a type as long as